Beginning Blacksmithing Classes

-The Guild of Metalsmiths is a family-oriented organization that strives to preserve and pass on the knowledge, art, and skills of metalsmithing.
-We also work to share this information and our passion for metalsmithing with the public.
-We maintain this website to further our goals and to share our knowledge with others.
+The Guild of Metalsmiths strives to preserve and pass on the knowledge, art, and skills of working metal including blacksmithing, bladesmithing, machining and foundry work among many other techniques.
+We share this information and our passion for metalsmithing with the public and maintain this website to further our goal of sharing our knowledge with others.

-Bi-monthly membership meetings draw members and visitors to a variety of metal-oriented venues related to our craft and art.
+Our bi-monthly membership meetings draw members and visitors to a variety of metalworking oriented venues related to our craft and art.
 Meetings are open to members, families, and anyone interested in joining our group.
 We always kick off these meetings with potluck meals.
 The meetings are a place to update us on current happenings, to publicize projects and workshops, to express opinions, to share successes, and to socialize with each other.

 Education is one of our primary goals.
-We sponsor a variety of skill and knowledge-building workshops and once a year, a Fall Conference that brings craftsmen and artists from around the country and world to assist the membership in continuing to expand their view on what is possible within the crafts of metalsmithing.
-We always provide additional craft activities of various types for family members who are not metalsmiths.
+We sponsor a variety of skill and knowledge-building workshops including beginning blacksmith classes, project based blacksmithing classes and a Fall Conference that brings blacksmiths, craftsmen, metalsmiths and artists from around the world to assist the membership in continuing to expand their view on what is possible within the metalsmith crafts.
+We are a family oriented organization and all are welcome.

-Our officers and board of directors meet every other month to help keep us on track with our education, our programming, and our task of sharing our knowledge with each other and the public.
+Our Officers, Committees and Board of Directors meet every other month to help keep us on track with our education, our programming, and our task of sharing our knowledge with each other and the public.
 We invite new members to join us at any time.
-A good way to learn more direct information about our organization is to contact our current president, Al Olson.
+A good way to learn more direct information about our organization is to contact our current President for 2019, Larry Wasmund.